teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 > NOTE:  do not do a `SELECT * FROM Person`, because you will get a serialization error, because the Person class is not serializable.

-1. Queries for reading/writing to a remote cache
+1. Queries for reading/writing to a remote cache via VDB People

 -  connect:  jdbc:teiid:People@mm://{host}:31000
 [1]  select name, email, id from Person